DATROWAY has serious Warnings and Precautions. Click here for more information.

 Keratitis§ 12 2.4

-Injury, poisoning and procedural complications Infusion-related reaction 13 0
+Injury, poisoning, and procedural complications Infusion-related reaction 13 0

 Nervous system disorders Headache 13 0